opendocsg/slw-judgments-backfill/2013_SGHCR_13/report.md

 21     The plaintiff submits that $10,000 should be awarded for the scars based on the range provided for multiple scars which is between $5,000 to $15,000 at page 57 of the _Guidelines for the Assessment of General Damages in Personal Injury Cases (Academy Publishing, 2010)._

-22     The defendant relies on _Aw Ang Moh v OCWS Logistics Pte Ltd [1998] SGHC 167_ where the amount of $4,000 was awarded for 2 scars from skin grafts measuring 9 cm x 8cm and 7cm x 2cm, a 3 cm surgical scar, 10 cm laceration scar and 4cm x 2 cm abrasion scar.
+22     The defendant relies on _Aw Ang Moh v OCWS Logistics Pte Ltd <span class="citation">[1998] SGHC 167</span>_ where the amount of $4,000 was awarded for 2 scars from skin grafts measuring 9 cm x 8cm and 7cm x 2cm, a 3 cm surgical scar, 10 cm laceration scar and 4cm x 2 cm abrasion scar.
 The defendant submits the amount of $3,000 as the scars in this case as the scars on this authority is more severe than that of the plaintiff here.
 I agree with the defendant’s submission as the authority relied on provides details of the scars that were suffered and accordingly award **$3,000** for this item.

 **_Loss of Future Earnings v Loss of Earning Capacity_**

 23     The issue is whether loss of future earnings, as submitted by the plaintiff, or loss of earning capacity, as submitted by the defendant, should be made.

-24     In _Teo Sing Keng & Anor v Sim Ban Kiat [1994] 1 SLR 634 (“Teo Sing Keng”)_ , the Court of Appeal stated at p646:
+24     In _Teo Sing Keng & Anor v Sim Ban Kiat <span class="citation">[1994] 1 SLR 634</span> (“Teo Sing Keng”)_ , the Court of Appeal stated at p646:

  Although loss of earnings and loss of earning capacity have sometimes been used